 [In other words you get the impression that it’s all your fault!]

 The trouble is, you can BET that some of your favourite foods are the ones you have to avoid.

 Mealtimes can become a battlefield.

-You do your best to work out what you can eat.
+You do your very best to work out what you can eat.

 Trouble is that from time to time you find that there’s something else you start digesting badly.
 And it’s all so unclear!

-You can be really “good” and eat the band boring food, and still have an unexpected flare-up!
+You can be really “good” and eat the bland boring food, and still have an unexpected flare-up!